Possessing freshwater species

 You must have approval to possess some live freshwater species.
 Information on the authorisations required for various species is provided below.

-If you plan to farm fish (eg hold to breed and sell) see freshwater fish farming.
+If you plan to farm fish, for example, hold to breed and sell, see freshwater fish farming.

 Who to go to for approval to hold a freshwater species

 Seek approval from DOC to possess the following freshwater species:

 - koi carp – as an unwanted organism you may also require approval from the Ministry for Primary Industries